-Autocorrelations of test scores between baseline and follow-up were low (math: $\rho = 0.23$; literacy: $\rho = 0.31$, all significant at < 0.01)^{xii}.
-This finding may be partially explained by some degree of measurement error, and partly by the three-year lag between the assessments.
-We checked whether low autocorrelation among test scores in different waves is common in longitudinal data with a different dataset (the Young Lives study from Ethiopia, India, Peru and Vietnam).
-Autocorrelation in vocabulary scores between 5 and 8 years in this sample was also low and roughly comparable to the one related to our literacy scores ($\rho = 0.38$, p < 0.01).
+Autocorrelations of test scores between baseline and follow-up were low (math: $\rho = 0.23$; literacy: $\rho = 0.31$, all significant at p < 0.01).12 This finding may be partially explained by some degree of measurement error and partly by the three-year lag between the assessments.
+We checked whether low autocorrelation among test scores in different waves is common in longitudinal data with a different data set (the Young Lives study from Ethiopia, India, Peru, and Vietnam).
+Autocorrelation in vocabulary scores between five and eight years in this sample was also low and roughly comparable to the one related to our literacy scores ($\rho = 0.38$, p < 0.01).